isotes/tun-open/README.md

 tunOpen:60: 'connect(fd, (const struct sockaddr *) &addr, sizeof(addr))' failed: Operation not permitted
 ```

+## TUN Device Configuration
+The configuration of the TUN device is not covered by this library.
+The [test/example executable](test/test-tun-open.c) contained in this project makes use of the `ip` command line utility and can be used as inspiration.

 ## Example
 The [test executable](test/test-tun-open.c) provides a more complete example for IPv6:
- - it must run as root or, on Linux, the tun device must already have been created with appropriate permissions
+ - it must run as root or, on Linux, the TUN device must already have been created with appropriate permissions
  - it can be called with an address (default: `fddf:face:face::5555`) and/or a device name (provided by the OS by default and ignored on macOS)
  - it opens the device, and assigns the address using the `ip` command
     - the `ip` command is usually installed on Linux systems and is made available for macOS by the [iproute2mac](https://github.com/brona/iproute2mac) project (available on Homebrew)
 - it starts the `ping6` command in the background to ping an address in the virtual network
 - it runs in a loop, shows some information for each packet, and responds to  ICMPv6-Echo-Request message

+## Portability
+The library supports only TUN (vs. TAP) interfaces to be compatible with macOS.
+Nevertheless, there are a couple of additional limitations on macOS:
+ - It is only possible to create new devices (in contrast to opening existing ones).
+ - Names must follow the pattern 'utun[NUMBER]' with 0 being already in use on macOS Sierra and newer.

+On Linux, the library uses the [TUN/TAP](https://www.kernel.org/doc/Documentation/networking/tuntap.txt) interface provided by the kernel.
+On macOS, the library uses the [utun kernel control](https://github.com/apple/darwin-xnu/blob/master/bsd/net/if_utun.h) interface.

+## Java
+I've also created a pure Java library (using JNA) called [tun-io](https://github.com/isotes/tun-io).

 ## License